 Purpose: This committee considers policies and issues affecting student life and makes recommendations to the appropriate individuals and/or action groups.
-In addition, the committee makes a continuing study of the operations and effectiveness of the Code of Student Conduct in consultation with the Dean of Students Office and Office and Office of Academic Integrity and Office of A selected to serve as replacements should have previously served on the University Promotion and Tenure Committee or on a College/Library Promotion and Tenure Committee.
+In addition, the committee makes a continuing study of the operations and effectiveness of the Code of Student Conduct in consultation with the Dean of Students Office and Office Integrity.